volving/RetryJavaScript/ProJS读书笔记.md

 	* Undefined
 	* Null
 	* Boolean
-	* Number: Number is not seperated into integers and floating-points.
+	* Number: Number is not separated into integers and floating-points.
 	* String

 * Objects: No complex DATATYPEs, Object is the base type for all objects in JavaScript